-Oral agents, such as mineral oil, magnesium citrate, polyethylene glycol (PEG 3350), and lactulose, are used to soften stool by pulling water into the stool.
+Oral agents, such as mineral oil, magnesium citrate, Milk of Magnesia, MiraLAX[TM] (polyethylene glycol), and lactulose, are used to soften stool by pulling water into the stool.
 These agents are well-tolerated for long periods of time without developing dependence.
-They are not absorbed by the bloodstream and stay in the colon, though a small amount of magnesium may be absorbed from PEG 3350.
+They are not absorbed by the bloodstream and stay in the colon, though a small amount of magnesium may be absorbed from Milk of Magnesia.

-Some children do not like the taste of mineral oil or PEG 3350.
+Some children do not like the taste of mineral oil or Milk of Magnesia.
 Although some medicines come in flavors that your child may like, they can be expensive.
 These medicines can be combined with chocolate or strawberry drink mix or with Jell-O powder.
 Alternatively, mineral oil can be blended with orange juice concentrate, ice cream, or chocolate milk.
+MiraLAX[TM] is the most commonly used medication to treat constipation today.
+This colorless, tasteless powder is offered over-the-counter and can be mixed into a drink of choice.

 Enemas or suppositories also can be used in the initial cleanout phase.
-Since they only work on the lower part of the colon, near the rectum, they help "jumpstart" the process by softening withheld stool.
+Since they only work on the lower part of the colon, near the rectum, they help "jump-start" the process by softening withheld stool.
 There are many ways to achieve the initial cleanout.
 Your doctor will discuss the best plan with you and your child.